 This section focuses on potential effects for local tax revenues under each of the LSJR alternatives, although results for state and federal tax revenues also are addressed.
 Table 20.3.2-8 shows the annual average tax revenue related to changes (decreases) in agricultural production for each level of government in the three counties individually and in the three-county region as a whole.
-Under baseline, the federal government receives about \$210 million and the state receives about \$85 million in tax revenue from agricultural production over all three counties, which is only 0.01 a Includes direct, indirect, and induced effects of a \$1 million (in 2010 dollars) loss in agricultural revenue.
+Under baseline, the federal government receives about \$216210 million and the state receives about \$8785 million in tax revenue from agricultural production over all three counties, which is only 0.01 percent and 0.09 percent of their total tax revenue for 2010 (Table G.5-8 of Appendix G), respectively.
+Both federal and state tax revenues from agricultural production in the three counties decrease by an estimated 0.7 percent under LSJR Alternative 2, up to about 7.38.1 percent under LSJR Alternative 4; however, these changes are minor compared to the total revenue for 2010.